wessberg/notes/BSUP/the_scrum_guide.md

 Team velocity is **the rate at which a team delivers stories from the Product Backlog**.

+It is measured in the units you use to estimate product backlog items, whether it be arbitrary fibonacci numbers or actual hours.

 If you know your velocity, you will have an idea about:

 - How much value you've delivered until now (in story points and done user stories), and
-- *When* you will be able to delive rall user stories in the product backlog
+- *When* you will be able to deliver all user stories in the product backlog
 - How many story points you will be able to deliver by a certain date.

 ### Calculating velocity